-Crime affects everyone and in future cyber crime is going to affect people more and more.
+Crime affects everyone and in future cybercrime (and cyber security) is going to affect people more and more.
 No one is safe – it impacts the rich and the poor:

 - Anyone with a mobile phone in their pocket.

 - Anyone who stores important files on their computer.

 - Anyone whose name is in a direct marketing database.

 Cyber crime is not some futuristic possibility.
 It is being committed every day right now.
 Thieves commit cyber crimes to steal people’s money and their identity.
 With your identity, the thief can take out loans, incur credit, accumulate debt and, then flee without a trace.
 It can take years to rehabilitate your identity.
 A virus can destroy someone’s files and a lost database can result in receiving unwanted sales calls.

 Cyber security is important for national security – securing this beautiful country of ours.